 Big losses – legends of the game

-Absence of grassroots, youth football and fans
+Absence of grassroots, youth football, and fans

-Fans of Indian football are not welcomed to be part of big games in India since the start of pandemic.
-Hope this situation will go away soon, without fans and its energy on the stand we are missing an atmosphere which makes football incomplete in every sense.
+Fans of Indian football are not welcomed to be part of big games in India since the start of the pandemic.
+Hope this situation will go away soon, without fans and energy on the stand we are missing an atmosphere that makes football incomplete in every sense.
 We are at a critical juncture and if we miss the fan engagement part then we will further suffer.
 We would need more and more fans to join the beautiful game to inspire the growth of the game in every corner of India.

-In my view, AFC Women’s Asian Cup and FIFA U-17 Women’s World Cup later in 2022 will be the catalysts to develop Indian women’s football.
+In my view, the AFC Women’s Asian Cup and FIFA U-17 Women’s World Cup later in 2022 will be the catalysts to develop Indian women’s football.

 AFC Women’s Asian Cup 2022, the competition will start in Maharashtra on January 20.
 The event has expanded to 12 teams this time.
-Six teams will qualify from here to the 2023 FIFA Women’s World Cup.
+Six teams will qualify from here for the 2023 FIFA Women’s World Cup.
 It will be a great opportunity for India to challenge the best in Asia and inspire the whole generation of women’s football in India to dream big with their performances.

-India is clubbed with Iran, Chinese Taipei and China.
+India is clubbed with Iran, Chinese Taipei, and China.
 Japan is the defending champion.
 The squad is currently in a camp in Kochi, though injury to the experienced Bala Devi will be a blow to the team.